inexorgame-obsolete/wiki-mirror/How-to-Contribute-Content.md

 ***

-If you're interested in contributing content to the official release, make sure you had read and understand our [license policy](License-Policy), our [inclusion standard](https://github.com/inexor-game/code/issues/270) (upcoming) and the packaging guide (upcoming).
+If you're interested in contributing content to the official release, make sure you had read and understand our [license policy](License-Policy), our [[Inclusion Standard]] and the packaging guide (upcoming).

 Due to our license policy you are only allowed to contribute **free content**.
 Still, you are always allowed to provide license restricted material as a third party content pack and deploy it e.g. via your own server.